nessalc/lapo-api/README.md

 ### Endpoints

+* LAPO Specific -- These take no additional parameters, and are specific to use by Lake Afton Public Observatory
     * GET `/` -- returns a basic welcome message
     * GET `/hours` -- returns current hours of operation
+    * GET `/events` -- returns summary, description, start/end time and location of events happening in the next 30 days
+    * GET `/schedule` -- returns info on the viewing program for the upcoming/current weekend
+    * GET `/whatsup_next` -- returns names of objects brighter than magnitude 6 that will be visible the next time LAPO is open.
+* Configurable -- These are configurable and accept parameters for use in specific situations and for special events, e.g. star parties and Messier marathons.
+    * ***Parameter Notes:***
+        * `lat` is latitude in degrees, positive for north, negative for south.
+DMS format is not accepted--must be in decimal degrees (e.g. 37.6222 rather than 37°37'19.8688")
+        * `lon` is longitude in degrees, positive for east, negative for west.
+DMS format is not accepted--must be in decimal degrees (e.g. -97.6270 rather than -97°37'37.0484")
+        * `timestamp` is a timestamp in a very particular format: YYYY-MM-DDThh:mm:ss±hhmm.
+YYYY is the year; negative values are acceptable but behavior may not be predictable.
+MM and DD are the month and day, respectively, and must be entered as two digit values. hh is the hour in a 24-hour format, and must be entered with two digits. mm and ss are minutes and seconds, respectively.
+Decimals may be added to seconds to increase precision, but output will only be to the whole second. ±hhmm specifies the timezone offset of the timestamp.
+This must be entered with a sign (+ or -) and four digits: the hours and minutes each as two digits.
+An alternative is the letter Z, denoting UTC.
+All parameters are required at this time.
+        * `timezone` is a timezone in the format of the Olson database for the output of the query.
+Default is 'America/Chicago'.
+Currently all formats are allowed, but in the future only canonical names and aliases may be accepted (ability to recognize deprecated names will be removed).
     * GET `/planets` -- returns planets that are visible right now
+        * Additional Parameterized URLs:
+            * `/planets/lat/lon`
-* GET `/planets2` -- returns the following information about all planets (based on the current date and time):
+    * GET `/planets2` -- returns the following information about *all* planets:
-    * right ascension/declination
+        * current right ascension/declination
-    * size (diameter in arcseconds)
+        * current size (diameter in arcseconds)
-    * magnitude
+        * current magnitude
-    * earth distance (au, km, mi)
+        * current earth distance (au, km, mi)
-    * sun distance (au, km, mi)
+        * current sun distance (au, km, mi)
-    * phase
+        * current phase
-    * constellation
+        * current constellation
         * rise time/rise azimuth
         * transit time/transit altitude
         * set time/set azimuth,
+        * Additional Parameterized URLs:
+            * `/planets2/lat/lon`
+            * `/planets2/lat/lon/timezone`
+            * `/planets2/lat/lon/timestamp`
+            * `/planets2/lat/lon/timestamp/timezone`
     * GET `/sun` -- returns sunrise, sunset, twilight, and dusk information
+        * Additional Parameterized URLs:
+            * `/sun/lat/lon`
+            * `/sun/lat/lon/timezone`
     * GET `/sun2` -- returns the following information about the sun (based on the current date and time):
         * right ascension/declination
         * size (diameter in arcseconds)
         * magnitude
         * earth distance (au, km, mi)
         * next solstice
         * next equinox
         * constellation
         * rise time/rise azimuth
         * transit time/transit altitude
         * set time/set azimuth,
+        * Additional Parameterized URLs:
+            * `/sun2/lat/lon`
+            * `/sun2/lat/lon/timezone`
+            * `/sun2/lat/lon/timestamp`
+            * `/sun2/lat/lon/timestamp/timezone`
     * GET `/moon` -- returns moonrise, moonset, and phase of the moon
+        * Additional Parameterized URLs:
+            * `/moon/lat/lon`
+            * `/moon/lat/lon/timezone`
     * GET `/moon2` -- returns the following information about the moon (based on the current date and time):
         * right ascension/declination
         * size (diameter in arcseconds)
         * magnitude
         * earth distance (au, km, mi)
         * sun distance (au, km, mi)
         * phase
         * illuminated surface
         * phase name
         * next new moon
         * next first quarter
         * next full moon
         * next last quarter
         * constellation
         * rise time/rise azimuth
         * transit time/transit altitude
         * set time/set azimuth
-* GET `/events` -- returns summary, description, start/end time and location of events happening in the next 30 days
-* GET `/schedule` -- returns info on the viewing program for the upcoming/current weekend
+        * Additional Parameterized URLs:
+            * `/moon2/lat/lon`
+            * `/moon2/lat/lon/timezone`
+            * `/moon2/lat/lon/timestamp`
+            * `/moon2/lat/lon/timestamp/timezone`
-* GET `/whatsup` -- return names of objects brighter than magnitude 6 (see [here](objects.md) for list of objects) (based on the current date and time)
+    * GET `/whatsup` -- return names of objects brighter than magnitude 6 (see [here](objects.md) for list of objects)
-* GET `/whatsup_next` -- returns names of objects brighter than magnitude 6 that will be visible the next time LAPO is open.
+        * Additional Parameterized URLs:
+            * `/whatsup/lat/lon`
+            * `/whatsup/lat/lon/timezone`
+            * `/whatsup/lat/lon/timestamp`
+            * `/whatsup/lat/lon/timestamp/timezone`
+            * `/whatsup/lat/lon/timestamp/timestamp`
+            * `/whatsup/lat/lon/timestamp/timestamp/timezone`
+            * ***Parameter Note:*** Where two timestamps are listed above, these denote start and end times.

+***One more note:*** the data provided at these endpoints is probably more than enough to get a hobbyist started, to at least get an object of interest in a finder scope.
+And while these numbers are at least mostly accurate, don't try to steer Hubble or launch a rocket to Neptune with them.